Berlin Nord-Süd Tunnel: Planning and Development (S21)

 The building work for the northerly section up to the Hauptbahnhof, which will be funded by the German Federal Government via the Community Transport Financing law, costed 24 million Euro.
 The remaining section should, as envisaged by the financial planning for the Land of Berlin, be built by 2030.

-In July 2007 the German Railway announced delays in the construction of the first stage.
+In July 2007, Deutsche Bahn announced delays in the construction of the first stage.
 After they had concluded the financial agreement and thereby delayed the under-signing of the project, the building work would start in 2008, rather than at the end of 2007 as planned.

 Some preparatory work has already been completed, including the diversions at the Ringbahn stations of Westhafen and Wedding, the preservation of the route during the building of the Hauptbahnhof and the Tiergartentunnel, along which the new line will run.
 To the south of the Hauptbahnhof the line will continue easterly of the Reichstag building and then crossing the U55 to the west of Brandenburger Tor where it will join the old North–South Tunnel.
 South of Potsdamer Platz the new line will divert from the old North–South Tunnel and run parallel to the U2 to Gleisdreieck before connect to the existing S-Bahn line at Yorckstraße (Großgörschenstraße).
 Connections at the north and south ends of Potsdamer Platz station already exist.